kubernetes/enhancements/keps/sig-node/4816-dra-prioritized-list/README.md

         request: "gpu" # the 'nic' request is pod-level, no need to attach to container
 ```

 There are a few things to note here.
-First, the "nic" request is listed in
+First, the "nic" request is listed with a
-`requests`, because it has no alternative request types.
-The "gpu" request could
+`deviceClassName`, because it has no alternative request types.
+The "gpu"
-be met by serveral different types of GPU, in an order of preference.
-Each of
+request could be met by several different types of GPU, in the listed order of
-those is a separate `DeviceRequest`, and thus also has its own name.
-This allow
+preference.
+Each of those is a separate `DeviceRequest`, with both a
+`deviceClassName` and also its own name.
+The fact that these subrequests also
-us to apply constraints or configuration to specific, individual requests, in
+have their own names allows us to apply constraints or configuration to
-the event even that it is the chosen alternative.
-In this example, the
+specific, individual subrequests, in the event that it is the chosen
-"small-gpu" choice requires a configuration option that the other two choices do
+alternative.
+In this example, the "small-gpu" choice requires a configuration
+option that the other two choices do not need.
+Thus, if the resolution of the
-not need.
-Thus, if the resolution of the "gpu" request is made using the
+"gpu" request is made using the "small-gpu" subrequest, then that configuration
-"small-gpu" subrequest, then that configuration will be attached to the
+will be attached to the allocation.
-allocation.
 Otherwise, it will not.

-Similarly, for `Constraints`, the list of requests can include the ranked
+Similarly, for `Constraints`, the list of requests can include the main request
-request name ("gpu" in this case), in which case the constraint applies
+name ("gpu" in this case), in which case the constraint applies regardless of
-regardless of which alternative is chosen.
-Or, it can include the subrequest
+which alternative is chosen.
+Or, it can include the subrequest name, in which
-name, in which case that constraint only applies if that particular subrequest
+case that constraint only applies if that particular subrequest is chosen.
-is chosen.

 In the PodSpec, however, the subrequest names are not valid.
 Only the main
 request name may be used.